pdobsan/oama/README.md

 or
 [mutt](http://www.mutt.org/)
-running on Linux or Unix like systems. `mailctl` acts as a proxy to password managers and takes care of the management of OAuth2 authorization, currently for gmail only.
+running on Linux or Unix like systems. `mailctl` acts as a proxy to password managers and takes care of the management of OAuth2 authorization with service providers like Google, Yahoo etc.

 ## Usage